-In addition to eating worms (that are actually essential to the health of soil and our lawns), badgers also eat garden pests including leather jackets, slugs, snails, wasps nests, various grubs, etc. helpful yes, but whilst eating these garden pests is beneficial to us gardeners with fewer wasps, grubs, slugs and leather jackets ruining our lawns, it can be annoying to see our lawns dug up.
+In addition to eating worms (that are actually essential to the health of soil and our lawns), badgers also eat garden pests including leather jackets, slugs, snails, wasps nests, various grubs, etc. Helpful maybe, but whilst eating these garden pests is beneficial to us gardeners.
+With fewer wasps, grubs, slugs and leather jackets ruining our lawns, it can be annoying to see our lawns ploughed up.

 Fruit and vegetables "Badger food" growing in your garden will attract them too, they like most kinds of fruit and will eat strawberries, blackberries, plums, apples, grapes, sweetcorn, various vegetables and wild fruits and berries.

 They are especially attracted to Windfall fruit on the ground and can smell the ripening fruit from a long way off.
 The plus side of this is that if there is enough to satisfy their hunger they won't need to go digging up lawns and damaging flower/vegetable beds looking for other food.

 Badgers and their homes (setts) are protected by law, but lawful actions can be taken to minimise problems, without harm to badgers.